 So while HR is where the work lives, HCM is the process that helps drive it forward and make more of an impact at every level of business.
 The role of HR professionals, then, is to find the best HCM solutions that enable them to create and execute the best strategies and elevate the work and performance of every employee.

 1. Have a conversation with leadership

 For HR teams that are looking to change the HR conversation, it’s important to get leadership and management on board.
 It’s important to present the research and explain that while the definition of HR hasn’t changed much lately, the way that businesses are reaching their HR goals has changed in part due to HCM capabilities.
-Explaining that HCM can bring more efficiency and streamline capabilities is one important piece of data to highlight, and organizations should also make mention of the fact that brining disparate HR functions into one overarching HCM strategy can help businesses gather and analyze more data that will help drive better decision-making business wide.
+Explaining that HCM can bring more efficiency and streamline capabilities is one important piece of data to highlight, and organizations should also make mention of the fact that bringing disparate HR functions into one overarching HCM strategy can help businesses gather and analyze more data that will help drive better decision-making business-wide.

 2. Decide on technology

 Good HCM is built on the foundation of the right software or HCM program.
 Using your information or technology management teams to help HR manage the process of finding the right HCM technology fit is a good use of resources, as the best HR solutions work as part of a larger enterprise system meant to optimize and centralize company operations.
 The right HCM solution will depend on the needs, budget, and capabilities of your business teams, but many human capital management software packages include features that allow businesses to recruit and hire, train and onboard, and run performance reviews of employees, as well as streamline administration features like payroll and benefits administration.